Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: Case Study

 \subsection{Model Calibration and Training}

 All deep learning models share the same architecture, consisting of two hidden layers with 1,024 neurons each.
 The hidden layers use ReLU activation functions, while the output layer employs a linear activation.
 All deep learning models use the "He" initialization for the hidden layers and the "Glorot" initialization for the output layer.
 During training, early stopping is applied with a patience of 100 epochs, and the maximum number of training epochs is set to 2000.
 The models are optimized using the ADAM optimizer with a batch size of 32.
 To reduce overfitting, all models employ L$_2$ regularization.
 Additionally, 10 independent runs are performed for each model, and the results are averaged.
 To ensure reproducibility, a fixed random seed is used for each training run.
 For the MCD10 and MCD30 models, only a single forward pass is performed during training, while validation involves 10 and 30 forward passes, respectively.
+To improve numerical stability during training, we follow the approach of \cite{Kendall2017WhatVision} and predict the logarithm of the variance, $\log \sigma^{2}$, instead of predicting the variance $\sigma^{2}$ directly.
+For the EvDNN, we similarly predict $\log \nu$, $\log (\alpha - 1)$, and $\log \beta$ instead of $\nu$, $\alpha$, and $\beta$, and for the DDNN we predict $\log \sigma^{2}$ in place of $\sigma^{2}$.

-For the LEAR model, we follow \cite{epf_lago2021forecasting} and train for different forecasting horizons, specifically 56, 84, 1092, and 1461 days.
+For the LEAR model, we follow \cite{Lago2018ForecastingAlgorithms} and train for different forecasting horizons, specifically 56, 84, 1092, and 1461 days.
 We average the results to produce the final point forecast.
 Additionally, we employ a rolling window scheme.
-The QRA and GARCH approaches use the mean forecasts obtained from the LEAR model based on the validation set. { We fit 24 hourly GARCH models, each trained only on data from its corresponding hour. }
+The QRA and GARCH approaches use the mean forecasts obtained from the LEAR model based on the validation set.
+We fit 24 hourly GARCH models, each trained only on data from its corresponding hour.
+For the naive model, we use the previous day's price as the mean forecast for days during Tuesday and Friday, and prices from the same day of the previous week to predict prices for Monday, Saturday, and Sunday.

-For conformal prediction, we use the validation samples as a calibration set, following \cite{epf_lipiecki2024postprocessing}.
+For conformal prediction, we use the validation samples as a calibration set, following \cite{Lipiecki2024PostprocessingRegression}.
 For each test day $d$ and hour $h$, we apply a rolling window of the most recent nonconformity scores specific to that hour, ensuring that only scores from the same hour across different days are used.